-Potential Option to Study at Georgia Tech – Shenzhen in Fall 2020
+Option to Study at Georgia Tech – Shenzhen in Fall 2021

 (Information is subject to change without notice; please check back often)

-Georgia Tech (GT)’s Fall 2020 (FA20) semester is scheduled to start on August 17.
-Depending on when U.S. consular services reopen in China, it is possible that a significant number of Chinese students will not be able to obtain their U.S. visa in time to report to GT-Atlanta by the “Program Start Date” printed on their I-20.
+Georgia Tech (GT)’s Fall 2021 (FA21) semester is scheduled to start on August 23.
+Depending on when the U.S. consulates will resume student visa services in China, it is possible that a significant number of Chinese students will not be able to obtain their U.S. visa in time to report to GT-Atlanta by the “Program Start Date” printed on their I-20.

 We describe here what the first year cohort at GT-Shenzhen may look like.
-The plan is subject to change depending on the U.S. visa outlook and the size of the cohort.
+Some details are subject to change depending on composition of the cohort.

 ENGL 1101 “English Composition I” (3 credits) ENGL 1101 general information